soberm/cats_and_mice/smalltalk/README.md

 copy the images provided in imgSmalltalk into the squeak installation folder, create a background image and most easily call it: bg-1-320x200.png , then open a workspace and run:

 |game|

-game := GameWindow new.
+game := SnakesGame runWithPlayers: 1.
-game initialize.

-game show: 1920@1080

 you will have to select images for the players